iHawke/postman-basics/notes.md

 #### 💡 - Main ideas
 - You can save requests so that you can re-use them later on.
 - All requests need to be added to a Postman collection.
-- Typically you will have a Postman collection for each API.
+- Usually you will have a Postman collection for each API.
 - We are storing the base address of the API in a collection variable called `baseUrl`.
 - Our saved baseUrl will be displayed as `{{baseUrl}}` in the address bar.
 - Variables allow us to avoid repeating the same information.